This week we would like you to meet Scenic Artist, Muralist, Illustrator, and Graphic Artist Lisa F. Shaftel.

 2. Can you take us through your creative process?
 How long does it take?

-If it’s a small illustration job, it may take a few days to a week, longer for a bigger assignment.
-If it’s a mural or an exhibit, it could take weeks or even months.
+If i’s a small illustration job, it may take a few days to a week, longer for a bigger assignment.
+If i’s a mural or an exhibit, it could take weeks or even months.
 People underestimate how much time it takes artists to produce commissioned work.
 No, I can’t have it done by tomorrow.

 3. Have you experienced copyright infringement and, if so, how has it affected you personally and financially?